linhcu1612/FOPO/README.md

 <!-- @format -->

-# Project Header
+# Focodoro

-This project is front-end focused for building a clone of Pomofocus which is an application that support me during my study time
+This project is build from

 # Getting Started with Create React App